 If you become ill or an emergency comes up and you are unable to make a shift at the last minute, please email the Volunteer Coordinator to let us know.
 This is very important as SWITCH needs to ensure we are staffed appropriately every time we open our doors.

-There are a maximum number of people that can sign up for orientation so save your spot today!
+There are a limited number of spots for each orientation so sign up today!
 Email the Volunteer Coordinator with your preferred date, as well as your name, college, and year.

 Saturday, November 25th: 12:30-2:30 PM